Verrucas Causes & How To Get Rid of Verrucas Naturally

-While many people will be able to recognize a wart when it appears, they might find a verruca more difficult to identify, perhaps not realizing that it is also a type of wart.
+While many people will be able to recognize a wart when it appears, they might find a verruca more challenging to identify, perhaps not realizing that it is also a type of wart.

 What are the signs and symptoms of a wart?